University of Michigan-Dearborn 2013-14 Tuition Information

 - UM-Dearborn faculty and staff have worked hard to reduce costs and develop additional revenue sources such as fundraising, research funding and facility rental.

-- The 2012-13 tuition increase is 3.7 percent for both undergraduate and graduate tuition.
+- The 2013-14 tuition increase is 3.5 percent for in-state undergraduate tuition.
+Graduate tuition varies by program.

 - UM-Dearborn offers various resources to help students afford a Michigan education including financial aid and scholarship opportunities.
 The university has increased the financial support budget by 10 percent for the 2013-14 academic year.